My Memoir

 My Memoir is a 1938 memoir by Edith Wilson, a First Lady of the United States and the wife of Woodrow Wilson.
 She wrote the book as an apologia to defend her husband from perceived attacks, and to preserve his legacy.
-Critics generally considered the book to be "delightful" as a "collection of episodes", but especially those writing at publication predicted it would be of little historical value except for its account of Woodrow Wilson's stroke and last days in office.
+Critics generally considered the book to be "delightful" as a "collection of episodes,” but especially those writing at publication predicted it would be of little historical value except for its account of Woodrow Wilson's stroke and last days in office.
 However it has been used by academic historians in the late 20th and early 21st centuries to examine a variety of topics related to Edith Wilson.

 Background

-Edith Wilson was the second wife of President Woodrow Wilson, and First Lady of the United States from 1915 to 1921.
+Edith Wilson was the second wife of Woodrow Wilson, and First Lady of the United States from 1915 to 1921.
 She married the widower Wilson in December 1915, during his first term as president.
 Edith Wilson is notable for the influential role she played in President Wilson's administration following the severe stroke he suffered in October 1919.
 For the remainder of her husband's presidency, she managed the office of the president, a role she later described as a "stewardship", and determined which communications and matters of state were important enough to bring to the attention of the bedridden president.